Residual permutation test for regression coefficient testing: Finite-sample size validity of ANOVA beyond Gaussianity

 \begin{lemma} Suppose $\bs{Y}$ is generated under~\eqref{Eq:Model} with $\beta\in\mathbb{R}^p, b = 0$.
 Suppose also that $\bv$ is a random vector that is almost surely not a zero vector, $(\bX, \bZ)$ is either deterministic or independent from $\bv$.
 If either $\bs{\varepsilon}$ or $(\bX, \bZ)$ follows a spherically symmetric distribution, then the test statistic $\pval_{\anova}$ defined in~\eqref{Eq:Fstat} satisfies $\pval_{\anova} \sim F_{1,n-p-1}$. \end{lemma}

-The spherical symmetry in the noise or the design is slightly weaker than the usual Gaussianity constraint, however, it is still too strong for many real data applications.
+{\rev For the sake of completeness we provide a proof of Lemma~\ref{lem:anova} in the Supplementary Material.} The spherical symmetry in the noise or the design is slightly weaker than the usual Gaussianity constraint, however, it is still too strong for many real data applications.
 For instance, if we assume that observations $(X_i, Z_i, Y_i)$ are independent, then this assumption amounts to either i.i.d.\ normal noise or an i.i.d.\ multivariate normal design.

-We now perform a numerical experiment to analyze the validity of ANOVA test under general distributional classes of $\bv$.
+We now perform a numerical experiment to analyze the size validity of ANOVA test under general distributional classes of $\bv$.
 We generate data $(\boldsymbol{X}, \boldsymbol{Z}, \boldsymbol{Y})$ according to the model specified in~\eqref{Eq:Model} and that

 In the simulation, we set $b=0$; since the result of ANOVA is invariant to $\beta, \beta^Z$, we simply set them to be zero vectors.
 We also set $\bX$ as $n \times p$ matrices with i.i.d.\ entries following either $\cN(0,1)$ or $t_1$ distribution, with $(n, p) = (300, 100), (600, 100)$ or $(600, 200)$; and $\be$ and $\bv$ have i.i.d.\ components from one of $\cN(0,1)$, $t_2$ or $t_1$ distributions.